Design & Production Courses

 DEP 7000

-This is a practical laboratory class that is required for all Design and Production graduate students.
+This is a practical laboratory class that is required for all Design and Production graduate students in their middle year of study.
 Specific assignments vary according to each student's abilities and the production to which they are assigned.
 It is intended to serve as an opportunity to practice skills learned in the studio or laboratory classes.
 By applying these skills to actual productions that are performed for the public, students will experience a variety of situations that will prepare them for the professional workplace.
 Advanced students will be assigned to the areas of their concentration.
+Graduate students will be required to complete projects appropriate to a graduate level of study.
+May require students to perform activities outside of class time.

 DEP 7143